Skip to main content

 The export endpoint returns a file download.
 Make sure your application can handle binary file responses and provide appropriate download functionality to users.

-Excel files (.xlsx/.xls) provide the most comprehensive data structure with multiple sheets, while CSV files are better for simple data analysis and integration with other tools.
+Excel files (.xlsx/.xls) provide the most comprehensive data structure with multiple sheets, while PDF files ideal for sharing, printing, and presenting analytics in a visually formatted report.

 Large date ranges or many QR codes may result in large file sizes.
 Consider breaking down exports into smaller chunks if needed.